 Until Czechoslovak independence in 1918, the whole area was known simply as Gmünd, a town that traces its roots back to the 13th century and has the Gothic and Renaissance architecture to prove its claims.
-The name “České Velenice” was adopted after independence to describe that part of Gmünd that fell to Czechoslovakia, though until WWII, the region functioned essentially as one city (albeit with differing languages and cultures).
+The name “České Velenice” was adopted after independence in 1918 to describe that part of Gmünd that fell to Czechoslovakia.
+Until WWII, the region functioned essentially as one city (albeit with different languages and cultures).

-It was only after the war and the Communist coup in Czechoslovakia that the border became real.
+It was only after the war and the 1948 Communist coup that the border became real.

 We’d sit for a while, maybe a half hour or so, and the train would lurch back to life.
-We’d rattle on for a few minutes and chug our way into České Velenice’s far-more substantial station.
+We’d rattle on for a few minutes and chug our way into České Velenice’s more substantial station.
 The engineer would cut the motor again (but this time it felt real), the train would gasp, and then die.
-There was no telling when we’d continue on our way.
+There was no telling when we’d continue onward.

 Fragments of České Velenice’s train station still haunt my dreams.
 In my mind’s eye, I see a nearly empty station, with a few workers washing the building’s windows or sweeping the platforms, but mostly devoid of any other passengers.
 The silence is palpable, pierced only by police whistles in the distance, a few muffled words between soldiers, and the inevitable banging up the stairs as the soldiers and customs agents board the carriages.
 At this point I know it’s only a few minutes until my compartment door slides open and I present my American passport to a startled agent.